A comprehensive guide to the future new airport of Ho Chi Minh City

 There was a proposal to build a dedicated highway between the two airports, to be used exclusively for traffic between the two airports.
 That will surely not be considered a feasible option.

-What is missing is a detailed plan for rail transport.
-One of the earlier plans had a high-speed railway stop at Long Thanh connected to the new railway station for Ho Chi Minh City (Thu Thiem).
+The proposed high-speed railway was originally planned to stop at Long Thanh, connecting to the new railway station for Ho Chi Minh City (in Thu Thiem).
 This would then continue on the north-south mainline towards Nha Trang.

 In my Ho Chi Minh City Metro Concept Map, I propose building a new metro line that would connect the two airports via the city.
 This would be similar to what Shanghai has done, where Line 2 connects Shanghai Hongqiao and Shanghai Pudong.
 Ho Chi Minh City will need more metro lines than is already planned, thus the map is subtitled “if Saigon had a subway like Shanghai”.